gapan/salixtools-gtk/README.md

 About
 =====

-**Salixtools-GTK** is a collection of GTK+3 system administration tools that are used in [Salix](http://salixos.org/), but could be equally used in Slackware or any Slackware derivative.
+**Salixtools-GTK** is a collection of GTK+3 system administration tools thatare used in [Salix](http://salixos.org/), but could be equally used in Slackware or any Slackware derivative.

 Tools included in this collection are:
 * gtkclocksetup: a tool to configure the system date and time